-The Library reported a liability of \$390,327 for its proportionate share of the net pension liability, which was reported in the governmental activities.
-The net pension liability was measured as of December 31, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Library's proportion of the net pension liability as of the measurement date was .09% and was based on a projection of the Library's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-The Library's proportion was unchanged from its proportion as of the previous measurement date.
-Pension expense was \$152,398.
+The Library reported a liability of \$3,877 for its proportionate share of the net pension liability, which was reported in the governmental activities.
+The net pension liability was measured as of December 31, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Library's proportion of the net pension liability and was based on a projection of the Library's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
+At December 31, 2019, the Library's proportion was 0.08%, which was a decrease of 0.01% from its proportion measured at December 31, 2018.
+Pension expense was \$72,733.